 If a disc padlock is used, like the one shown below (7cm dia. x 2.4cm thick), when securing shed doors with a Lullington hasp it isn’t possible to present a bolt cropper to the padlock or staple/eye bolt.

 The hasp steel isn’t flimsy and although this one looks a bit rough around the edges I must point out it has been in continual outdoor use since 1997 and hasn’t yet been repainted.
 I moved it to the new shed in 2016 and repainting will soon take place.

 There is one small complication when using a disc padlock.
-It has to be applied backwards.
+It has to be used back-to-front.
 By that I mean the keyhole must face the shed door.
 It cannot be fitted with the key facing outwards as you would normally expect.
 There isn’t enough space within the hasp shroud to have the key presented to the front of the padlock.
 With the hasp out of the way the picture above shows how the padlock must be attached to get it into position.

 With the key facing the door the lock has to be tilted as much as the shroud will allow to engage it with the staple/eye bolt.
 I haven’t found it too difficult to lock in place but it has to be unlocked blind.
 I can’t see the keyhole when I am inserting the key and have to use my imagination and touch to present the key correctly.
 This needs a little practice but once it becomes a regular thing it doesn’t seem too difficult.